particle-iot/device-os/README.md

 ## 3. Edit and Rebuild

-Now that you have your hands on the entire Spark Core firmware, its time to start hacking!
+Now that you have your hands on the entire Particle Core firmware, its time to start hacking!

 ### What to edit and what not to edit?